+Mammograms for women.

-- Mammograms for women between the ages of 40 and 68. - Pediatric and adolescent immunizations. - Cervical cancer screenings for women between the ages of 20 and 64. - Comprehensive screenings for individuals with diabetes. - Influenza/pneumonia immunizations for enrollees age 65 and older.
+- Pediatric and adolescent immunizations. - Cervical cancer screenings for women. - Comprehensive screenings for individuals with diabetes. - Influenza/pneumonia immunizations for enrollees.

 There is no need to enroll in this program.
 You will receive a reminder automatically if you have not had a recommended screening exam.